-Simple network management protocol (SNMP) is the standard protocol for managing networks and exchanging messages.
+SNMP is the standard protocol for managing networks and exchanging messages.
 SNMP enables the SAN Volume Controller to send external messages that notify personnel about an event.
-An SNMP manager allows you to view the messages that the SNMP agent sends.
+You can use an SNMP manager to view the messages that the SNMP agent sends.
 You can use the SAN Volume Controller Console or the SAN Volume Controller command-line interface to configure and modify your SNMP settings.
 SNMP traps and Call Home e-mail can be sent simultaneously.